 Dealing with thrips in the garden involves proper maintenance and vigilance for spotting and responding to problems.
 Your primary goal is to reduce places where they may breed.

 You should also regularly check your plants for signs of damage and for clusters of pests where leaves are attached to stems.
-Specifically, you need to do the following to get rid of thrips:
+Specifically, you need to do the following for controlling thrips and to get rid of them:

 - Remove weeds and grass from around the garden to get rid of alternate hosts.
 Crop debris should also be cleared right away.

 - Before importing new plants into your garden, look for signs of thrips or their damage.
-Discard plants that are likely infected into trash bags and secure them tightly.
+Discard garden plants, leaf litter and plant debris that are likely infected into trash bags and secure them tightly.
+This is one of the most effective methods to prevent thrips.

-- Place blue sticky traps to monitor adult thrips.
+- Place blue sticky traps or yellow sticky traps to monitor adult thrips.

-- Release beneficial insects such as minute pirate bugs, ladybugs, and lacewings.
+- Release beneficial insects and beneficial predators such as minute pirate bugs, ladybugs, and lacewings.
 For best results, make releases after first knocking down severe infestations with water spray.
+This is the most efficient way in getting rid of thrips.

 Do thrips bite?
-Some species can, the bites can irritate the skin by causing rashes or even welts.
+Some species of thrips bite and thrip bites on humans can irritate the skin by causing rashes or even welts.
 They don’t seem to be able to carry any diseases to humans through bites, though.

 Do you find thrips on roses?
-Yes, they get between the petals of the buds and their damage include ugly blooms.
+Yes, you can find thrips on roses as well as thrip damage on leaves, they get between the petals of the buds and their damage includes ugly deformed blooms.
 They can also affect the leaves making them look damaged.

 As you can see thrips can cause major damage to your garden, so it’s definitely something to keep an eye on.
 I hope that the remedies supplied here will help you contend with these pests if you run up against them in your garden.